NikolaVk/nva_computers/TESTING.md

     - Conclusion: PASSED

 3. Manage users accounts
-    - Again on the admin page the admin can manualy confirm emails, delete users or give them staff status.
+    - Again on the admin page the admin can manually confirm emails, delete users or give them staff status.

     - Conclusion: PASSED